MDK-Packs/Documentation/Generic_Debug/README.md

 - Refer to [Event Statistics Window](https://www.keil.com/support/man/docs/uv4/uv4_db_dbg_evr_stat.htm) for an in-depth explanation of this window.
 - Refer to [Event Recorder](https://www.keil.com/support/man/docs/uv4/uv4_cm_er.htm) to learn how to save Event Statistics information.

-## Debugging using Serial Wire Viewer (SWV)
+## Debug using Serial Wire Viewer (SWV)

 **Serial Wire Viewer (SWV)** provides program information in real-time and is extremely useful in debugging applications.
 SWV is used to display data reads and writes and exceptions which include interrupts and more.

 SWV is not supported in simulation mode.
 For SWV a debug adapter connected to real target hardware is required.

-### Prerequisites
+**What kind of data can the Serial Wire Viewer display?**

+1. Global variables.
+2. Static variables.
+3. Structures.
+4. Can see Peripheral registers – just read or write to them.
+The same is true for memory locations.
+5. Can see executed instructions.
+SWV only samples them.
+Use ETM to capture all instructions executed.
+6. CPU counters.
+Folded instructions, extra cycles and interrupt overhead.

+**What Kind of Data the Serial Wire Viewer can’t display**

+1. Can’t see local variables (just make them global or static).
+2. Can’t see register operations.
+PC Samples records some of the instructions but not the data values.
+3. SWV can’t see DMA transfers.
+This is because by definition these transfers bypass the CPU.
+SWV and ETM can only see CPU actions.

+**Configure the Target Driver Setup to use Serial Wire Viewer**

 μVision must be running in edit mode and the project must be loaded.
 The hardware must be connected to the PC.

-**Configure the Target Driver Setup to use Serial Wire Viewer**

 1. Go to ![Options for Target](./images/b_uv4_target_options.png) **Project - Options for Target...
 (Alt+F7)** and switch to the **Debug** tab.
 2. On the right-hand side, select your debug adapter and click on **Settings**.
 The **Target Driver Setup** window opens.